guereslib/ten-reproducible-research-things/content/03-security.md

 {% include figure.html img="2022-11-29_15-35-31.jpg" alt="Image representing computer security" caption="Secure your computer and your network" width="75" %}

+{% capture text %}
-<div class="p-3 mb-2 bg-secondary text-white">Scenario: Can you show the steps taken and measures put in place to avoid data breaches?
-Is your data encrypted? {% include icon.html icon='file-earmark-lock2-fill' %}</div>
+Scenario: Can you show the steps taken and measures put in place to avoid data breaches?
+Is your data encrypted? {% include icon.html icon='file-earmark-lock2-fill' %}{% endcapture %}{% include alert.html text=text color=success %}

 Secure your computer and your network to to reduce the risk of a data breach, theft, hack or misuse.
 Incorporate the following practices into your everyday routine as well as workplace procedures and policy.
 Encourage others to do so as well.